YourthYQ/Notebook-UCLA_CS35L/C Debugging & Optimization.md

 ```console
 (gdb) set disable_randomization on (or off)
 ```

+## Running the Program

+### 1. In GDB, you can start your program with specific arguments using `run`.
+If your program is already running, you can attach GDB to it with its process ID (`attach`) and later release it using (`detach`) without stopping the program.
+To examine the program's call stack and understand how it reached its current state, use `bt` (backtrace).

 Actually running the program.
 The arguments you supply after `run` are in shell syntax and forwarded to the executable being debugged: